AvaTrade is an online broker for trading Forex, CFDs on stocks, metals, energies, indices, bonds, and ETFs with no commission fees.

 - You must provide proof of at least 10 significant trades per quarter in the last 12 months.

 With this account, you can trade forex pairs and CFDs on bonds, stocks, commodities, precious metals, energies, FX Options, ETFs, and indices with a maximum leverage of 1:400.
+Pro Accounts do not have negative balance protection.

 This account is spread only with commission-free trading and charges no fees when you deposit or withdraw funds.